gutsy-robot/ros_localisation_evarobot/readme.md

 				https://github.com/cra-ros-pkg/robot_localization

-Because while using the simulator I already have an odom source and IMU msgs, so I don't need those msgs from the rosbag as they will conflict in case I directly play those as well.
+Because while using the simulator I already have an odom source and IMU msgs, so I don't need those msgs from the rosbag as they will conflict in case I directly play them.

 When we run this on the car, we would have a different odom source(visual odomotery).
 This example is only an attempt to show how we can configure the .yaml and launch files for our case.